tozd/docker-sympa/README.md

-The intended use of this image is that it is extended (see [cloyne/sympa](https://github.com/cloyne/docker-sympa) for an example) with customizations for your installation, and used together with [tozd/postfix](https://gitlab.com/tozd/docker.postfix) for receiving and sending e-mails (see [cloyne/postfix](https://github.com/cloyne/docker-postfix) for an example how to integrate them together).
-It is configured to be used with [tozd/postgresql](https://gitlab.com/tozd/docker/postgresql) PostgreSQL database, by default, running in a container named `pgsql`.
+The intended use of this image is that it is extended (see [cloyne/sympa](https://github.com/cloyne/docker-sympa) for an example) with customizations for your installation, and used together with [tozd/postfix](https://gitlab.com/tozd/docker/postfix) for receiving and sending e-mails.
-Use `REMOTES` environment variable to specify the container or server used for sending e-mails.
+`tozd/postfix` container should be configured to use SSH to deliver e-mails to `tozd/sympa` and use `REMOTES` environment variable to specify the container (i.e., `tozd/postfix`) or server used for sending e-mails.
+See [cloyne/postfix](https://github.com/cloyne/docker-postfix) for an example how to integrate images together.

+The image is by default configured to be used with [tozd/postgresql](https://gitlab.com/tozd/docker/postgresql) PostgreSQL database, running in a container named `pgsql`.

 **The image contains only example values and cannot run without extending (or mounting necessary files into it).**